antoniogiacomelli/K0BA_Lil/README.md

 	}
 }
 /*
- UART Server: only prints the received string on a more complex system a server task could be located within the service code
+ UART Server: only prints the received string;
+ on a more complex system a server task could be located within the service code and follow an
+ APDU scheme or similar
 */
 void UART_Server_Task(void* args)
 {